Who We Are

 Bill is partner with his brother in the advertising and marketing firm Mangos in Conshohocken, PA.
 With a background in the visual arts, Bill originally worked as a graphic designer and art director for publications.
 After attending the Wharton School of the University of Pennsylvania, he worked in industry as a product manager prior to owning Mangos.
 Bill serves on the boards of Chamounix Mansion, the first urban youth hostel in the USA, and the University of the Arts, Philadelphia, his alma mater.
 A self-described renaissance man, Bill is acutely aware that there are just as many ways to teach as there are to learn.

 Gabby grew up in the Philadelphia area, graduated from the University of Virginia with a BS in Chemistry and later graduated magna cum laude from Seattle University School of Law where she served on Law Review.
 She is a partner with Wilson Smith Cochran Dickerson in Seattle.
 As a public health volunteer with the U.S. Peace Corps in Kenya, East Africa for two years, she taught HIV/AIDS and infectious disease prevention in local schools, hospitals and community centers, while also specializing in water harvesting and preservation.
 She inspired Kenyan communities to conserve resources by promoting zero-grazing for livestock and bio-gas as a fuel source; mediated tribal disputes over resources; and wrote grant proposals requesting funds for community projects.
-Gabby lives in Seattle with her husband and their daughter.
+Gabby lives in Seattle with her husband and their two daughters.

 A native of suburban Philadelphia, Tory and her husband Mike live in New York with their daughter and son.
 Tory graduated with a BFA in Advertising and Graphic Design from the School of Visual Arts in New York City.
 Well versed in digital media, she is currently Vice President of Creative at the New York Post.
 Prior to that she worked as Digital Art Director at Time, Inc., as well as Director of Design and Publications of the Tribeca Film Festival.